 Every lender uses different methods to assess your credit score.
 So if you don’t meet the criteria for one lender, that doesn’t mean that all lenders will automatically reject you.

-For other lenders, it’s less about the long-term relationship, and more about making a greater profit on a particular loan.
+For other lenders, it’s less about the long-term relationship and more about making a more significant profit on a particular loan.
 These lenders may specialise in lending to people whose credit history is less than perfect, as their options may be reduced, and they may not have access to more competitive rates.

-If your score is particularly low then it will be more difficult, if not impossible to access credit.
+If your score is particularly low, it will be more difficult, if not impossible, to access credit.
 So-called ‘bad credit loans’ are targetted at borrowers with poor or patchy credit records, and can be a means to start improving your credit history if used wisely.

-If you want to be routinely accepted for credit at the best rates you’ll need to have a decent credit score.
-The first step to improving your credit score is checking your current credit history.
+If you want to be routinely accepted for credit at the best rates, you’ll need to have a decent credit score.
+So the first step to improving your credit score is checking your current credit history.

-Whether you’re looking for a long term competitive rate loan, a mortgage, a short-term or payday loan, it’s helpful to take a look at your current credit history.
-As being turned down for credit can adversely affect your credit history you should have some understanding of the kind of information that will form the key part of your application.
-It makes little sense applying to a lender who is targetting borrowers with exemplary credit histories, if your own is patchy.
+Whether you’re looking for a long term competitive rate loan, a mortgage, a short-term or payday loan, it’s helpful to look at your current credit history.
+As being turned down for credit can adversely affect your credit history, you should understand the kind of information that will form the key part of your application.
+It makes little sense to apply to a lender targetting borrowers with exemplary credit histories if your own is patchy.
 Likewise, there’s no need to pay over the odds for your borrowing if your credit history is flawless.
 The more information you have at hand, the better prepared you will be.

 Occasionally incorrect information is recorded on your credit report.
-As it’s the principal tool used by lenders to determine your creditworthiness, it makes sense to be sure that the information it contains is factually correct.
+As it’s the principal tool used by lenders to determine your creditworthiness, it makes sense to ensure that the information it contains is factually correct.

 It’s relatively simple to check your credit report, and it can become a regular habit.
 Credit report companies like Equifax, Experian or TransUnion allow you to view your updated report.
 Although they usually require a subscription, they all also operate a free introduction period.
-Be careful to check the terms and conditions when you supply your details and cancel any subscription before the free period ends if you don’t want to pay for their services going forward.
+Be careful to check the terms and conditions when you supply your details and cancel any subscription before the free period ends if you don’t want to pay for their services in the future.